I G C S E

 The International General Certificate of Secondary Education (IGCSE) is a globally recognized qualification, similar to the Class 10 examination of the SSC, CBSE and ICSE.

-IGCSE assessment is conducted by Cambridge International Examinations (CIE).
+IGCSE assessment is conducted by Cambridge Assessment International Education (CAIE).
 A pupil who passes IGCSE is eligible for any +2 level qualifications like HSC, ISC or any International Pre-University programme like International Baccalaureate Diploma (lB), Advanced Placement Diploma (US), AS /A levels and AICE (UK).

 IGCSE offers a wide range of subjects and encourages high academic standards through application based learning.
 Assessment is based on a variety of tests like orals, comprehension, listening comprehension and multiple choice questions, and does not lay stress on conventional learning by rote.